Contents

 Notes on the installation process:

-- MongoDB Version: the Mambo.IO platform supports MongoDB versions greater than or equal to version 3.2
+- MongoDB Version: the recommended version of MongoDB is 8.0.
+Mambo.IO platform supports MongoDB versions ≥6.0.

 - Port: use the default MongoDB installation port of 27017

-- Mongod.conf: Note: t mongod.conf file should be edited and bind_ip option should be set to 127.0.0.1 AND the local IP address of the server (VLAN address).
+- Note: the mongod.conf file should be edited and bind_ip option should be set to 127.0.0.1 AND the local IP address of the server (VLAN address).
 If you simply comment out the bind_ip option the mongodb server the database will allow connections from all internet hosts.

 If you are setting up a cloud environment on Amazon Web Services you can use MongoDB's Cloud service which will reduce the time to install enormously.
 Their service also works for private clouds.
 Here is a link to the product: